 Would you like to join the Purcell Singers?
 Vacancies arise from time to time and membership will offer you the opportunity to take part in concerts in venues across London, make high-profile recordings and become part of a friendly and talented group of musicians.

-If you would like to arrange an audition, you can fill in the contact form, or email our administrator, John Slack, at firstname.lastname@example.org.
+If you would like to arrange an audition, you can fill in the contact form, or email our administrator, Eleanor Dale, at firstname.lastname@example.org.

 How many members does the choir have?

 The Purcell Singers is made up of many professional and experienced singers, not all of whom perform in every concert.
 A choir of varying size will be formed depending on the requirements of the repertoire and can be anything from 16 to 60 strong, but averages around 35 for most performances.

 Do I need to be an experienced singer?

 Most of our concerts only have five or six rehearsal dates (or less) to prepare, so yes, previous experience in a choir and good sight-reading is essential.
 You will also be asked to audition.

 Normally you will be asked to sing one prepared piece (accompaniment will be provided) and undertake a small amount of sight-reading.
 Your range will also be tested so we can have some idea of which part will be best suited to you.